explore

 Colorful wood signs left by past travelers give Compass Cay its quirky character.

 Also, there is no temporary day use mooring inside the marina (despite what their website says).
 You will be charged for the night if you attempt to dock, which will set you back $4.00 per ft.
 If you just want to hang out for an hour or so, it’s best to anchor outside the marina and then dinghy in.
 For that, you’ll pay $15/person.
-Or, you can just jump on one of the tours from Staniel Cay.
+Or, you can just jump on one of the tours from Staniel Cay yacht club.

 Staniel Cay